 Elementary schools will provide frequent opportunities for students to wash hands, including before and after recess, lunch and other activities.

 Each school will have free-standing hand sanitizing stations positioned throughout the school in high traffic areas, including the main office, library, counseling center, cafeteria and gym.
-If health conditions allow for concerts, plays and athletic events to be held, the hand sanitizing stations also will be used at the entrances of those events.
+Hand sanitizing stations also will be used at the entrances of extracurricular events.

-Staff and students will be encouraged to cover coughs and sneezes with a tissue.
+Staff, students and school visitors will continue to be encouraged to exercise proper respiratory etiquette, which includes covering coughs and sneezes with a tissue.
 Used tissues should be thrown in the trash and hands washed immediately with soap and water for at least 20 seconds.